Planes of Existence

 At first glance, one might assume that this is the final state, the ultimate bliss where no aspect of separation exists, and therefore, there seems to be no reason to strive further.
 However, this is only the second Divine region.

-The soul within this realm has no desire to leave its state of bliss and fulfillment.
+The Soul within this realm has no desire to leave its state of bliss and fulfillment.
 It perceives itself as completely satisfied and fulfilled.
-Every atom of the soul resonates with being one with the Divine source.
+Every atom of the Soul resonates with being one with the Divine God Source.
 Yet, as we delve deeper, we realize that there are still realms beyond, waiting to be explored.

-The third divine region is known as the Divine Eternity, representing the aspect of pure Divine Love.
-The presence of Divine Love is profoundly felt in this realm.
-It is an eternal and boundless expanse of radiant light, an everlasting Divine Eternity.
+The third divine region is known as the Divine Eternity, representing the aspect of Full Consciousness and God-Realization.
+The presence of Divine Eternity is profoundly felt in this realm.
+It is an eternal and boundless expanse of radiant light, an everlasting place where eternity never ends.
 Referred to as the true home or the ultimate abode, it embodies total eternality, giving rise to the perception that everything begins and ends here.
 It stretches endlessly, spanning forever and ever, an infinite expanse of light.

-Upon entering this region, the soul begins to fully comprehend God, experiencing the profound love and the love aspect of the Divine.
+Upon entering this region, the Soul begins to fully comprehend God, experiencing the profound love and the love aspect of the Divine.
 There is an absolute absence of separation.
-It is in this realm that a much greater power and love of God emerges and in yogic terms, it is the ultimate devotional state of Nirguna Bhakti.
+It is in this realm that much greater power and love of God emerges and in yogic terms, it is the ultimate devotional state of Nirguna Bhakti.

-When the soul ascends even further into the fourth divine region, it becomes highly focused on the aspect of Power of God.
-Here, the soul attains the ability to realize its creative potential and create entire universes.
-It recognizes itself as God and acknowledges the immense power of GOd it possesses to bring forth its own worlds and universes.
-Consequently, within this realm, the soul can create its own universe and assume the role of its Lord.
+When the Soul ascends even further into the fourth divine region, it becomes highly focused on the aspect of Power of God.
+Here, the Soul attains the ability to realize its creative potential and create entire universes.
+It recognizes itself as God and acknowledges the immense power of God.
+It possesses this power of God to bring forth its own worlds and universes.
+Consequently, within this realm, the Soul can create its own universe and assume the role of its Lord.

-The universe we currently experience is the creation of the Godly Souls of Brahma, Vishnu, and Shiva.
-These great souls are the ones who have brought about the existence of this universe that we are now exploring.
+The universe we currently experience is the creation of the God Brahm and his 3 sons Brahma, Vishnu, and Shiva.
+These great souls are the ones who have brought about the existence of our local universe that we are now experiencing.

-After witnessing numerous examples of how other great Souls have created their own universes and dedicating millions or billions of years to learning and understanding, your Soul may come to the realization that it also possess the power and creative ability to fashion it’s own universe.
+After witnessing numerous examples of how other great Souls have created their own universes and dedicating millions or billions of years (Yugas) to learning and understanding, your Soul may come to the realization that it also possesses the power and creative ability to fashion its own universe.

-As a level of consciousness, it corresponds to Supra-Casual Truth because that's where the seed of universes resides.
+As a level of consciousness, it corresponds to a deeper aspect of Full Consciousness because that's where the seeds of creation are.